Stroum Center Staff

 As the Stroum Center’s Communications Manager, Kara Schoonmaker enjoys editing and formatting all kinds of writing, managing the Stroum Center’s social media, designing new features for the website, and honing her skills in videography and video-editing.
 When not working for the Stroum Center, she teaches English, writing, math and technology skills at Seattle-area community colleges.
-In her free time– when she has it– Kara reads voraciously, does filmmaking, works on other storytelling-related projects, and tries to improve her speaking and writing skills in the Thai language.
-She holds a B.A. in Interdisciplinary Humanities from the University of Chicago and an MA in Education from the University of Washington.
+In her free time — when she has it — Kara reads voraciously, works on film and other storytelling-related projects, and tries to improve her speaking and writing skills in the Thai language.
+She holds a B.A. in interdisciplinary studies in the humanities from the University of Chicago and master’s degree in education from the University of Washington.

 E-mail: kschoon @ uw dot edu